 • Saute vegetables with spices.
 Melt butter in a large heavy bottom pot and add onion and garlic to saute.
 Add veggies and seasoning and continue to saute for 5 more minutes.

-• Add remaining ingredients: Chicken, potatoes, wild rice, water, or broth.
+• Add remaining ingredients: Add chicken, potatoes, wild rice, water, or broth.

 • Cook: Bring mixture to a boil, then reduce heat to a simmer and cook for 55 minutes or until rice and potatoes are tender.